Prish20/ping-pong/README.md

 ## Concepts Learned

 ### 1. Turtle Graphics
-The `turtle` module in Python is a popular way to introduce programming to kids.
-It provides a visual way to understand the concepts of programming and graphics.
+The `turtle` module in Python provides a visual way to understand the concepts of programming and graphics.
 In this project, the `turtle` module is used to create the paddles, ball, and scoreboard.

 ### 2. Object-Oriented Programming (OOP)
 OOP is a programming paradigm based on the concept of "objects", which are data structures that contain data and methods.
 This project involves the creation of multiple classes: